*This is a paid post

 During our walk around Wembley Park we came across multiple play areas that were perfect for a little break and to burn off some energy.
 Just outside the London Designer Outlet there’s an all-weather play park with so much equipment for all ages – climbing frames, slides, swings and even a roundabout.

 There’s also the all-weather Union Park playground with a wooden train and plenty of swings plus trim trails, climbing ropes and roundabouts.
 Plus, the children loved discovering the park at Elvin Gardens with a fantastic climbing structure and their favourite kind of roundabout.
+You can find more free London play areas here.

 Eating at Wembley Park